Where the Streets Have No Name (I Can't Take My Eyes Off You)

 "Where the Streets Have No Name (I Can't Take My Eyes Off You)" is a song by English synth-pop duo Pet Shop Boys.
-The song is a medley of U2's "Where the Streets Have No Name" and "Can't Take My Eyes Off You", a 1967 song by Frankie Valli, though in an arrangement informed by the 1982 disco version of the song by Boystown Gang rather than the original.
+The song is a medley of U2's "Where the Streets Have No Name" and "Can't Take My Eyes Off You", a 1967 song by Frankie Valli, though in an arrangement informed by the 1982 disco version of the song by the Boys Town Gang rather than the original.
 The song accompanied "How Can You Expect to Be Taken Seriously?", the third single from their fourth studio album, Behaviour (1990), as a double A-side in the United Kingdom (both singles were released separately in the United States).
-Released in March 1991, the song became the duo's 15th consecutive top-20 entry in the UK, peaking at number four on the UK Singles Chart.
-The band have said that they thought the guitars in the original sounded similar to a sequencer.
+Released in March 1991 by Parlophone, the song became the duo's 15th consecutive top-20 entry in the UK, peaking at number four on the UK Singles Chart.

-Background and inspiration
+Background and content

-In the liner notes for the album Discography: The Complete Singles Collection, the Pet Shop Boys stated that they wanted to turn "a mythic rock song into a stomping disco record."

-Content
+Chris Lowe had the idea for the unusual mashup, realising that "you could sing the one going into the other", while recording "I'm Not Scared" with Patsy Kensit for her band, Eighth Wonder.
+Lowe and Neil Tennant then noticed that "the guitar on U2's record sounded like a sequencer".
+The duo intended to record it with Eighth Wonder as a follow-up to "I'm Not Scared"; instead, they recorded it themselves several years later, as they "needed a big hit.
+It was absolutely shameless."
+Having "turn[ed] a mythic rock song into a stomping disco record", the duo considered recording a full EP of hi-NRG covers of rock songs, including "Stairway to Heaven".

-The Pet Shop Boys version differed significantly from the original version in its musical arrangement.
+The Pet Shop Boys version differs significantly from that of U2 in its musical arrangement.
 In contrast to the U2 version's instrumental build-up, the Pet Shop Boys version opens abruptly with synthesized and sampled noises and a drum machine.
-The musical climax of the song is also changed in other elements; a background vocal sample of "burning down love" is played right at the start, and synthesized horns erupt with even higher notes immediately following each chorus.
-Singer Neil Tennant performs the lyrics with no vocal exertion or stresses, in contrast to Bono's performance.
-In addition, at the transition between "Where the Streets Have No Name" and "Can't Take My Eyes Off You", Tennant sings the two lines one after the other, with no change in pitch—pointing out the similarities in the two songs.
-Following the release of the single, U2 issued a statement saying "What have we done to deserve this?".
-Tennant mentioned to The People in 2002 that he had "managed at long last to patch things up with Bono" after meeting him at one of Elton John's homes in the south of France.
+The musical climax of the song is also changed in other elements; a background vocal sample of "burning down love" is played right at the start, and synthesised horns erupt with even higher notes immediately following each chorus.
+Tennant performs the lyrics with no vocal exertion or stresses, in contrast to Bono's performance.
+In addition, at the transition between "Where the Streets Have No Name" and "Can't Take My Eyes Off You", Tennant sings the two lines one after the other, with no change in pitch, demonstrating the similarities in the two songs.

-This version has been paired with "How Can You Expect to Be Taken Seriously?", a song criticising the insincere humanitarian messages of a number of pop stars during the 1980s and the institutionalization of rock and roll.
+The single's other A-side, "How Can You Expect to Be Taken Seriously?", criticises the insincere humanitarian messages of a number of pop stars during the 1980s and the institutionalization of rock and roll.
+The band noted that "one song is about rock stars so to have a U2 song with it serves as a further comment."